 – How is the gesture of our body influencing the way we hear and listen, how is our way of moving and being in the space influenced by culture and how does this scape our hearing perspective?

-Placing our ways of hearing and hearing abilities in a cultural, political, historical perspective.
+Placing our ways of hearing and hearing abilities in a cultural, political, historical and more inclusive perspective.

 – And from what perspectives do others listening to what we hear?
 What is their cultural hearing background, bodily sensitivity, gesture behavior, goals, taste or desire?
 What is making sense for them while hearing?